 CIRGE is participating in the “Universities in the Knowledge Economy (UNIKE)”, project funded by the EU’s Marie Curie programme for Initial Training Networks (ITN).
-This initiative is led by Dr. Susan Wright, professor of Educational Anthropology at Danish Educational University and collaborator of CIRGE.
+This initiative is led by Dr. Susan Wright, professor of Educational Anthropology at Aarhus University and collaborator of CIRGE.

 The UNIKE Programme of Research Training aims at developing the knowledge and skills of young as well as more advanced researchers.
 This will enable them to critically examine how universities in regions of the world are being reformed during this process of creating knowledge economies and societies.